TG9541/stm8ef/README.md

 The [Wiki on GitHub](https://github.com/TG9541/stm8ef/wiki) covers various topics, e.g. converting low-cost Chinese thermostats, voltmeters or DC/DC-converters into Forth powered embedded control boards.

-## Release and development cycle

-The Github Releases section contains binary releases.
-As STM8 eForth is based on eForth V2 (embedded STC Forth) and, since it improves on STM8EF V2.1, releases follow the naming scheme "STM8 eForth 2.2.x".

-Using a target binary requires setting a symlink `target` to the desired board target folder, e.g. `ln -s out/STM8S105K4/target target` (use `make BOARD=<target>` or `BOARD=<target> make`).

-The git master branch contains the current development version (releases are tagged).
-After cloning the repository `make` will build all targets.

-Running `make BOARD=STM8S105K4` will set a symlink.
-The Forth console prompt will show the release version (e.g. `STM8eForth 2.2.27`) or the next pre-release (e.g. `STM8EF2.2.28.pre1`).

 ## Generic targets

 STM8 eForth provides configurations and binaries for typical STM8S and STM8L devices.
-The binaries for selected "Low", "Medium" or "High density" can be expected to work for all of the listed packaging and memory "specs variants".
+The binaries for selected "Low", "Medium" or "High density" can be expected to work for all of the listed packaging and memory "specs variants" (i.e., a device with 32K Flash specified as 16K).
 For details please refer to the `README.md` in the configuration folders referenced below.
 The automotive grade and the special purpose families should also work.
 Please open an [Issue](https://github.com/TG9541/stm8ef/issues) or use [Discussions](https://github.com/TG9541/stm8ef/discussions) if you have questions about support for a device!

-### Generic STMS targets
+### STM8S targets

 Support for STM8S devices in the [RM0016](https://www.st.com/resource/en/reference_manual/cd00190271-stm8s-series-and-stm8af-series-8-bit-microcontrollers-stmicroelectronics.pdf) family is stable.
 Peripherals aren't as advanced as those of e.g. STM8L devices but that makes them easy to master.
 Automotive grade STM8AF devices in the same family can be expected to work.
 Various STM8 Discovery boards and breakout boards for "Low", "Medium", and "High density" devices can be used.